 Hamina’s Reserve Officer School celebrated its centenary in 2020 – the first reserve officer course started on 1 April 1920.
 The exhibition tells about the School’s history before the World Wars and during World War II, and offers a glimpse of what’s happening in modern times.

-Wanta veteraani (‘Old veteran’) is a museum in Hamina and a centre for functional peacekeeping and veteran work.
+Wanha veteraani (‘Old Veteran’) is a museum in Hamina and a centre for functional peacekeeping and veteran work.
 Its flagship is a permanent exhibition, which is continuously updated, about peacekeeping and crisis management in the past and today.
 The basis for the tradition centre consists of unique material collected over several decades by Ismo Flink, a seasoned peacekeeping veteran, about peacekeeping operations in which Finnish peacekeepers have been involved.